PaulALinden/Server_JS/README.md

-# Server created with Node.js.#
+# Server created with Node.js

-#Has basic endpoints that fetches data from a Firebase RTDB.
+## Has basic endpoints that fetches data from a Firebase RTDB.

-#Server has full CRUD.
+## Server has full CRUD.

-#Includes jester testing.
+## Includes jester testing.

-more to come.........
+### more to come.........